Your initial visa is up and you want to stay longer in Ecuador.

 - Passport

 - Extension Application Form – print out and fill out the form BEFORE arriving at Migración Office.
-This form has recently been revised and is different from the one I filled out.
+This form has recently been revised and it is different from the one I filled out.

 - Passport (of course)